the-au-forml-lab/plgroup/readme.md

 **Notes.**
 -   Venues other than conferences (e.g. journals) are not supported at the moment.
--   This software identifies papers by their DOI, so conferences that do not register their papers with the DOI Foundation are not supported.
+-   This software identifies papers by their DOI, so conferences that do not register DOIs for their papers are not supported.

 ### Filtering papers by keywords